 Important things to remember are that deadlines and formatting are crucial!
 This page offers a few templates that will help to make your thesis writing and formatting a lot easier.

-You should begin talking to your honors adviser no later than during the fall semester of your junior year, assuming you’re on a four-year graduation path.
+You should begin talking to your honors adviser no later than during the fall semester of your third year, assuming you’re on a four-year graduation path.
 Please note that the first important deadline for your thesis occurs in the spring semester a year before you intend to graduate.
-The thesis proposal deadline is in early April of your junior year, at which time you need to have identified and secured the involvement of your thesis supervisor with whom you have worked to develop your thesis proposal and plan your senior year schedule.
+The thesis proposal deadline is in early April of your third year, at which time you need to have identified and secured the involvement of your thesis supervisor with whom you have worked to develop your thesis proposal and plan your senior year schedule.
 After filing your Thesis Proposal with the Schreyer Honors College through the Student Records System (SRS) by the deadline in spring, you will develop your more fully developed thesis proposal with your thesis adviser in the fall semester of your senior year.
-It is also possible to defend your thesis proposal in the spring of your junior year and work on the thesis during the summer before your senior year.
+It is also possible to defend your thesis proposal in the spring of your third year and work on the thesis during the summer before your fourth year.
 Planning to complete your thesis work ahead of deadlines is never a bad idea.

 Your thesis proposal is not reviewed by Schreyer Honors College staff, only your thesis supervisor.
 Your final thesis needs to be approved both by your thesis supervisor and the LHR honors adviser.
 If your thesis supervisor and honors adviser are the same person, you must find a second eligible faculty member from your area of honors to read and approve your thesis.
 Your thesis proposal will contain the following information:

-• A supervisor
+- A supervisor

-• A working title
+- A working title

-• A clear purpose/objective
+- A clear purpose/objective

-• Intended outcome
+- Intended outcome

-• A plan regarding how you intend to earn honors credit
+- A plan regarding how you intend to earn honors credit

-• A general outline of the frequency of your meetings with your thesis supervisor
+- A general outline of the frequency of your meetings with your thesis supervisor

-• An explanation of the ways in which your thesis will satisfy other requirements
+- An explanation of the ways in which your thesis will satisfy other requirements

-• Sources
+- Sources

 If needed, to pay or incentivize interview participants, for example, funding for your thesis may be available from both Schreyer Honors College and the School of LER.
 Talk to your thesis supervisor and Schreyer adviser to learn more.